SeanCondon/meter-daily-csv-to-google-form/docs/index.md

 ## Conversion to spreadsheet

 The tool converts the data to a spreadsheet format that is a pivot table of the data with columns by data type and by year.

+It contains 2 sheets:

+* Daily - a row per day of the year
-There is a row for every day of the year which facilitates comparison of energy usage year-on-year.
+* Monthly - a row per month of the year

+each of which facilitates comparison of energy usage year-on-year.

 The columns produced (depending on your source data) are: